4.9-Stars

 It’s time to introduce an average ceiling fan.
 They are common in almost every Australian home, regardless of financial circumstances.
 They rotate silently and push down the cold air to keep you and your room cooler.

-In your opinion, do the disadvantages of a ceiling fan outweigh the investment you will have to make for an AC?
+Do the disadvantages of a ceiling fan outweigh the investment you will have to make for an AC?

 Cost Of A Ceiling Fan